calliope-edu/pxt-faces/README.md

 ```
 This block lets you control blinking, helping to show mood.
 A faster blink-rate appears
 more agitated.
 Longer blinks might indicate boredom or sleepiness.
 Random changes to the
 gap between blinks makes your micro:bit much more lifelike.
+For additional realism, there
+are occasional double or even treble blinks.

 > ``||faces:gap||`` - the average time (in millisecs) between blinks (if zero, stop blinking)